 - Home/school book

 - Informal discussions

 - Parent evenings

+- At least termly reviews with parents of children on the SEND register to discuss progress and targets for their personal learning plans.

 - Annual review meetings for pupils with an EHCP

 - Assessments/review with staff from outside agencies e.g. the Educational Psychologist

 - Early Help Hub assessments and reviews

 - Primary Behaviour Support reviews